speechanddebate/eslint-config-nsda/README.md

 # eslint-config-nsda
 This package exports the base NSDA eslint config, and a second optional config for React/JSX.
 The exports respectively extend airbnb-base and airbnb.
-They require eslint and eslint-plugin-import, along with eslint-plugin-react and eslint-plugin-jsx-a11y for the React config.
+They require eslint and eslint-plugin-import, along with eslint-plugin-react, eslint-plugin-jsx-a11y, and eslint-plugin-testing-library for the React config.

 First install eslint and any plugins: